premAI-io/dev-portal/blog/2023-07-03-serve-falcon-with-fastapi-and-docker/index.md

 ### Step 3: Use Docker to build and run the application

+To build and run the application, we will first create a `download.py` file.
+This script will be called at build time to download the model and cache it in the Docker image.

+Next, we will create a Dockerfile that uses the official image from HuggingFace, which includes all the necessary dependencies.
+This Dockerfile will define the steps to build our Docker image.

+To avoid including any unused files in the build process, we will also create a `.dockerignore` file.

 #### 1. Create a `download.py` file.

 The download script will be called at build time to download the model and cache it in the Docker image.